Disney Using 'Preposterous' Defense Against Wrongful Death Suit Involving NY Doctor: Attorney

 “This broad language covers Piccolo’s claims against (Disney).
 Because the parties agreed to arbitrate these claims, the Court should compel arbitration and stay the proceedings.”

-Piccolo’s attorneys called the argument “fatally flawed” and urged the judge to deny the motion in their formal response, filed on Friday, Aug.
-2. Specifically, they noted that the lawsuit is being brought by Tangsuan’s estate, not Piccolo himself.
+Piccolo’s attorneys blasted Disney's argument as “fatally flawed” and urged the judge to deny the motion in a filing on Friday, Aug.
+2. They pointed out that the lawsuit is being brought by Tangsuan’s estate, not Piccolo himself.

 “In its Motion, (Disney)... improperly attempts to negate this distinction by making the preposterous argument that when Jeffrey Piccolo, individually, allegedly signed himself up for a free trial of Disney+ back in 2019 or bought Epcot tickets in 2023, he somehow bound the non-existent Estate of Kanokporn Tangsuan (his wife, who was alive at both times) to an arbitration agreement buried within certain terms and conditions,” they said.